3m1n3nc3/3m1n3nc3/README.md

 ## 🙋‍♂️ Here's what you need to know

-- 🌱 I’m currently building **a music streaming and distribution suit.**
+- 🌱 I’m currently building **a music streaming and distribution suit** and an OpenSource Laravel alternative [NodeJs Web Framework](https://github.com/h3ravel)

 - 👯 I’m looking to collaborate on **OpenSource Projects** whenever i am free